SydneyBioX/BiocAsia2020CiteFuse/README.md

 * Understand the challenges of multi-modal data analysis
 * Perform integration of two modalities and clustering of the resulting fused matrix
 * Assess the added complexity or even benefit of handling multi-modal data from single cells
 * Discuss how the analysis pipeline has incorporated this extra information.
-How may it further take advantage of the data?
+How may it further take advantage of the multi-modal data?